Berny23/LD-ToyPad-Emulator/README.md

 ````bash
 git reset --hard ; printf '\necho "usbip-vudc.0" > UDC\nusbipd -D --device\nsleep 2;\nusbip attach -r YOUR_IP_ADDRESS -b usbip-vudc.0\nchmod a+rw /dev/hidg0' >> usb_setup_script.sh ; sudo cp usb_setup_script.sh /usr/local/bin/toypad_usb_setup.sh
 ````

+### Webpage not reachable under http://debian/
+If you're using a virtual machine, make sure you've applied the solution specific to your software first ([VirtualBox](#webpage-not-reachable-oracle-virtualbox) or [VMware](#webpage-not-reachable-vmware))!

+After that, run the command `hostname -I` in your virtual machine and type the IP address that looks like `192.168.X.X` in your webbrowser.

 ## Acknowledgements
 * **ags131** for writing one of the main NodeJS libraries I'm using: [https://www.npmjs.com/package/node-ld](https://www.npmjs.com/package/node-ld).
 My project would've been impossible to create without this guy's research.